ReDeployed/redeploy-docs/docs/source/about.rst

 do really good however, is **Bulk Deployment**.
 And this is what ReDeploy's main focus is.

 Once finished, it should be possible to use our interface to check on all firewalls and quickly deploy configs to multiple firewall instances at once.
-How many options will be integrated in our interface remains a subject to change for now.
+How many options will be integrated in our interface remains a subject to change.

 Component Choices
 =================